-Gases under pressure are gases which are contained in a receptacle at a pressure not less than 280 kPa at 20 °C or as a refrigerated liquid.
+Gases under pressure are gases which are contained in a receptacle at a pressure of 200 kPa (gauge) or more at 20 °C, or which are liquefied or liquefied and refrigerated.

 They comprise compressed gases, liquefied gases, dissolved gases and refrigerated liquefied gases.